bbopt/RunnerPost/pythonInterface/README.md

 The files must be in directories constructed with the algorithm and the problem id-s.
 The given file name is the same for all problems and for all instances of a problem.
 An instance number is automatically added to the file name.

 The `ADD_PBINSTANCE_TO_STATS_FILE` is a boolean parameter (`True` or `Yes` or `1` values are interpreted as True, other values are interpreted as False) is used to specify if the instance names should be automatically added when reading the optimization stats file.
 If the flag is False (default), the stats file name are not modified and a single instance for each problem run is considered.
+The problem instance names can be provided in the problem definition (See below).

 With this option enabled, The structure of the run directories follows the pattern:
 ```